 Zoonosis is a disease that can be transmitted to humans from animals.
 Transmission occurs when an animal infected with bacteria, viruses, parasites, and fungi comes into contact with humans.

 Over 200 diseases are currently classified as zoonoses.
-Common examples include tick-born illnesses such as Lyme disease, wildlife-transmitted illnesses such as rabies, farm animal-transmitted diseases such as bovine tuberculosis from cattle, and mosquito-transmitted diseases such as West Nile virus, malaria, and yellow fever.
+Common examples include tick-borne illnesses such as Lyme disease, wildlife-transmitted illnesses such as rabies, farm animal-transmitted diseases such as bovine tuberculosis from cattle, and mosquito-transmitted diseases such as the West Nile virus, malaria, and yellow fever.

 Humans can come into contact with animals in a number of ways.
-People have been keeping domesticated animals for companionship and protection, and raising farm animals for food for thousands of years.
+People have been keeping domesticated animals for companionship and protection.
+Many humans have also raised farm animals for food for thousands of years.

 In addition, increased rates of globalization and worldwide travel enable zoonotic diseases that may have once been limited to specific geographical locations to now appear all across the globe.
-For example, two healthcare workers in the United States were exposed to Ebola virus while caring for sick travellers from Africa, even though the bats that are thought to host the virus are not native to the U.S.
+For example, two healthcare workers in the United States were exposed to the Ebola virus while caring for sick travelers from Africa, even though the bats that are thought to host the virus are not native to the U.S.

 There are numerous modes of zoonotic disease transmission.
 Humans can become infected through a tick or mosquito bite, handling or eating undercooked or raw meat, or coming into contact with the blood, urine, or feces of an infected animal.

-Second, thorough washing of hands and vegetables during and after meal preparation and complete cooking of foods can limit food-born illnesses.
-And lastly, it is recommended to always thoroughly wash hands after visiting a farm, zoo, state fair, or any facility where a person may touch animals.
+Second, thorough washing of the hands and vegetables both during and after meal preparation, as well as the complete cooking of foods, can limit food-borne illnesses.
+Lastly, it is recommended to always thoroughly wash hands after visiting a farm, zoo, state fair, or any facility where a person may touch animals.

-These include surveillance, tracking, and reporting activities, as well as the development of preparedness and response plans in the event of epidemic infection.
-Public and professional education can also reduce infection of zoonotic disease.
+The World Health Organization (WHO) has implemented several initiatives to help reduce the transmission of zoonoses.
+These include surveillance, tracking, and reporting activities, as well as the development of preparedness and response plans in the event of an epidemic infection.
+Public and professional education can also reduce the transmission of zoonotic diseases.

 Locally, veterinarians are required to report the incidence of some zoonotic diseases in order to limit or confine outbreaks.